leocjj/leocjj/README.md

 </p>

 # About me
-Software Engineer with experience also as a Project Manager and STEM Professor, onsite and remotely, goal-oriented, with skills and strengths to enhance teams, processes, and businesses.
+### Software Engineer with experience also as a Project Manager and STEM Professor, onsite and remotely, goal-oriented, with skills and strengths to enhance teams, processes, and businesses.

-Interested in high-level language applications especially Python, Data Analysis and become a Machine Learning expert and Data Scientist.
+I live with my beautiful wife, Katerine, and my beautiful son, Isaac.
+I studied Mechatronic Engineering and I worked for 12 years in multinational companies and then 5 years as an entrepreneur.
+They were mainly in Project Management, Industrial Safety, and Software Development, being the latter the one I like the most.

+I studied also a specialization program in Project Management, and in recent years I have dedicated myself to give a professional turn to my life studying a master's degree in Maths, and Full Stack Software Engineer at Holberton School.

+Now I'm interested in Software Development and Project Management especially in the Python ecosystem, with a focus on Data Analysis and future development in Data Science, and Machine Learning.

+What I like to do the most in my free time is to walk and walk, especially in the middle of the mountains.
+I also like to read science and technology books and articles, I like semi-professional roller skating (my record is 28 seconds in the 200 meters), and right now my favorite hobby is to educate my son.
 <!--
 **leocjj/leocjj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.